OneOfTheInfiniteMonkeys/MTDL/README.md

   </div>
 </div>

 The raw data is shown with a test data filter (in Orange).
 The (optional) filter configuration is selected to introduce minimal delay, exhibit good step response to (relatively) rapidly changing temperature data, have straight forward implementation and a response that is a good match for the experienced environment.
+The test filter has the transfer function y[n] = (0.1 * x[n]) + (0.9 * x[n-1]), these are (will be) settable in the settings.toml file such that the performance can be readily adjusted.

 The graphed data for Battery and Temperature were retreived from the published MQQT data streams (see MQQT below).

 ## MQQT